 It remained to be seen how close the fire would come.
 But Clara could see the smoke in the pink sky.
-It was hot, close to fourty degrees and windy.
-Not everything was ready, all small valuables, letters, photos and documents had been stored in the laundry under the house.
-It had a concrete slab ceiling and things would not burn in there she hoped.
-But she still had to get on the roof of the house, clear the gutters and fill them up with water.
-Also she had to pick up her grand-daughter from school soon and then things would slow down.
-No good instilling panic into Sheryl.
+The old thermometer stuck on the verandah wall marked 39 degrees, she turned to the garden, a gust of wind lifted a pile of leaves up into the air.
+Not everything was ready, all small valuables, letters, photos and documents had been stored in the laundry under the house, it had a concrete slab ceiling and things would not burn in there she hoped.
+But she still had to get on the roof of the house, clear the gutters and fill them up with water and it was quarter to three, time to pick up her granddaughter from school, –that would slow things down–.

-“Getting smoky around her Ray!” she yelled out as she quickened her pace past the spray.
+“Getting smoky around here hey Ray!” she yelled out as she quickened her pace past the spray.

 “Yes, getting there”

 Ready meant, “packed”.
 Clara knew it and would not bother explaining that her readiness meant something entirely different.
-And they knew it anyway.
 The bus came down the hill fast, then came to a halt in the haze, spitted out the small girl in plats and rushed on again.